BOTANICAL IMAGES SCOTIA

 The exhibition at the John Hope Gateway is normally curated and staffed by the BISCOT committee/friends, but it involves a great deal of time and manning, and we actively encourage exhibiting artists, where possible, to take a turn on ‘duty’ to show visitors around the exhibition.

 Works are to be mounted, preferably in off-white, and unframed.
 Exhibitors should ensure that the mounted pictures are protected with a transparent sheet which does not impede judging.
 Some artists may prefer to cover both the picture and the mount with transparent film.
-Illustrations and notes for mounting are included here.
+Illustrations and notes for mounting are included after the application form at the end of these regulations.

 Exhibition boards and staging